Victopia/php-node/README.md

 Just create issues in github as usual, I am open for discussions.

+**Please note that the following components will be broken down into separate repositories for standalone Composer packages.**

 ## Basics

 This framework aims to provide simple select and upsert upon a database, seamlessly manipulating data across virtual (JSON encoded) columns and rational columns.